 In modern times, her carved image adorns a rock off the coast of the popular Red Beach outside of Matala, Crete.
 Also, the flag and emblem of Sicily feature her head.

-Medusa in Art and Written Works
+In Art and Written Works

 Throughout ancient Greece, there are a number of references to the Medusa myth by ancient Greek writers Hyginus, Hesiod, Aeschylus, Dionysios Skytobrachion, Herodotus, and Roman authors Ovid and Pindar.
 When she is depicted in art, usually only her head is shown.
 She has a broad face, sometimes with tusks, and snakes for hair.
 In some imagery, she has fangs, a forked tongue, and bulging eyes.